Skip navigation

 Delegates must attend both days in full.
 To book your place please select 'Book Now' and complete the form.

-PLEASE NOTE: From 1st September 2025, there will be a nominal charge of £31 to attend the course which covers the cost of the workbook needed on the day.
+PLEASE NOTE: There is a nominal charge of £31 to attend the course which covers the cost of the workbook needed on the day.
 You will be able to take this workbook home with you.

 If you fail to cancel your place 5 days before the event, you may not receive a full refund